 - Enjoy the stunning scenery!

 Also, Jim Jim Falls is an entire day trip.
-But if you want to stay there overnight, make sure to check with the Bowali Visitor Centre for current road conditions into the Jim Jim Falls car park and the Garnamarr camping area.
+But if you want to stay there overnight, make sure to check with the Bowali Visitor Centre for current road conditions into the Jim Jim Falls car park and the Karnamarr camping area.

-And don’t forget to look out for a place called the Beach Pool, which is on your way to Jim Jim Falls.
+And don’t forget to look out for a place called the Beach Pool, which is on the way to Jim Jim Falls.
 It’s literally a freshwater pool with sand about 300m before the massive rocks to the plunge pool entrance!

 Did you know?